HuangJunye/Awesome-Quantum-Games/README.md

 ### IBM Q Award 2019

-[Quantum Gate Quest](https://github.com/nbartzokas/quantum-gate-quest) - a classic 2D dungeon crawler whose puzzles are powered by IBM's quantum technology! (by Nick Bartzokas)
+[Quantum Gate Quest](https://github.com/nbartzokas/quantum-gate-quest) - A classic 2D dungeon crawler whose puzzles are powered by IBM's quantum technology! (by Nick Bartzokas)

-[Schrodinger's Cat](https://github.com/sorin-bolos/schrodingers-cat) - a cool game that is ment to teach you about quantum superposition and quantum gates in a fun way. (by Sorin Bolos)
+[Schrodinger's Cat](https://github.com/sorin-bolos/schrodingers-cat) - A cool game that is ment to teach you about quantum superposition and quantum gates in a fun way. (by Sorin Bolos)

 [Xmas Battle](http://xmasbattle2019.azurewebsites.net/gameindex) - Complete with Santa Qlaus to load the sleigh with as many gifts as possible. (by ...)